waldoapp/waldo-programmatic-samples/README.md

 ## Introduction

 This project demonstrates how to script end-to-end (E2E) mobile tests with Waldo Core API.
-It includes a sample test script that shows how to use Waldo Core API to write and run a test on the Waldo infrastructure against the open-source [Wikipedia][wikipedia] iOS app.
+It includes sample test scripts that show how to use Waldo Core API to write and run a test on the Waldo infrastructure against the open-source [Wikipedia iOS app][wikipedia-ios] or [Wikipedia Android app][wikipedia-android].

+The scripts are located in the [test directory](test/specs):

+- in the subdirectory [ios](test/specs/ios) are the samples meant to run on the iOS app
+- in the subdirectory [android](test/specs/android) are the samples meant to run on the Android app

 More importantly, this project allows you to use Waldo Core API to write and run _your own_ scripted tests on the Waldo infrastructure.